 To put those 33’s or 35’s on, you must modify the suspension and maybe do some body lifting or fender trimming.
 You will also have to change the gear ratio in the axles–the ring and pinion.
 And while you are in there, you might as well install those air lockers you wanted.
 You can see that, indeed, changing your tires does open up many possibilities.

-Flexibility is another important aspect of the suspension.
+Flexibility is another important aspect of the suspension system.
 When one wheel goes down, the other wheel (on the most common solid axle set up) moves up, and the springs must flex and twist to allow for the added drop rate of the other side.
 Some suspensions, like the independent front end style, will allow one wheel to move independently of the other, hence the name!
-The steering is affected by all this movement and must be strengthened also with a stabilizer, support brackets as needed, and possibly a steering gear box support.
+The steering is effected by all this movement and must be strengthened also with a stabilizer, support brackets as needed, and possibly a steering gearbox support.

-The shock absorbers or suspension dampers, must be changed as well.
-Usually a good suspension will come as a kit: springs, shocks (dampers), steering damper (stabilizer), bushings and hardware.
-A reputable company will have a matched kit for your specific vehicle and the type lift you are looking for.
+The shock absorbers or suspension dampers must be changed as well.
+Usually, a good suspension will come as a kit: springs, shocks (dampers), steering damper (stabilizer), bushings, and hardware.
+A reputable company will have a matched kit for your specific vehicle and the type of lift you are looking for.
 Don’t cut yourself short by just trying to get by with one item of the kit.
 Save those pennies and get the kit all at once.

-A good set of skid plates or, underbody protection, are a must if you are going to do any rougher 4-wheeling than dirt roads to the trail head or fishing spot!
-Protection for the gas tank, transmission/transfer case, differentials and or the front end are a consideration.
+A good set of skid plates, differential covers or, underbody protection, are a must if you are going to do any rougher off-roading than dirt roads to the trail head or fishing spot!
+Protection for the gas tank, transmission/transfer case, differentials, and or the front end are a consideration.
 There are aftermarket protective bars that will save the side rocker panels and fender corners.
-Some 4-wheeling gurus will even cut off the ends of the bumpers to allow the tires to climb easier over obstacles instead of having the bumper hit the rocks.
+Some off-roading gurus will even cut off the ends of the bumpers to allow the tires to climb easier over obstacles instead of having the bumper hit the rocks.

-Now that you know that upgrading tires can open a Pandora’s box, I hope you have fun using them.
+Now that you know that upgrading tires can open Pandora’s box, I hope you have fun using them.
 It might not take doing all that modification to the suspension, etc. if you just want to get a new set of tires that are a little more aggressive.
-These can afford you many miles of off-highway pleasure without all the “extras” that extensive modification requires.
+These can afford you many miles an off-road pleasure without all the “extras” that extensive modification requires.